|

 Unfortunately the OMB decision did not provide the protection

 we sought for the habitat of an endangered species.
-However the
+However

 IBA

-Steering Committee members provided leadership in the City of
+Steering Committee members provided leadership in the City

-the commitment of the city to the "Environment First"
+achieve the commitment of the city to the "Environment

-principle in its planning activities.
-The "Environment First"
+First" principle in its planning activities.
+The "Environment

-easements.
-Representatives of the steering committee sit on the
+support of conservation easements.
+Representatives of the steering

-City of Kawartha Lake's former Aggregate Management and current
+committee sit on the City of Kawartha Lake's former Aggregate

-Environmental Advisory committees.
-Members also have been working
+Management and current Environmental Advisory committees.
+Members

-actively with Loggerhead Shrike restoration projects, and a representative
+also have been working actively with Loggerhead Shrike restoration

-sat on the former federal Shrike Recover Team advisory committee.
+projects, and a representative sat on the former federal Shrike

-IBA members helped form a collaborative with local quarries to
+Recover Team advisory committee.
+IBA members helped form a

-address local land use issues and dispel misconceptions among
+issues and dispel misconceptions among landowners.

 Landowners